OntoRep/COncORDE/README.md

 ![Participants](https://raw.githubusercontent.com/OntoRep/COncORDE/master/EA16.png)

 Incident ontology also provides simple vocabulaires for environmental information such as weather using similar approach than EDXL vocabulary.

+#Some rationale for design choices

+Ontology implementation (as also in EDXL vocabulary) uses design pattern where instead of direct subclassing a class is defined as a subclass edxl:Categorizable defined with edxl:hasCategory  with domain edxl:Category.
+Rationale is that this allows information providers for incident define what the category of incident or resource as opposed that the categorization would rely on reasoner classifier.

+EDXL vocabulary is kept separate from incident model to allow independen development of those and better separate what is specific to COncORDE and what is defined by EDXL standard.

+Molelling of incidents treats participants as somebody or a resource participating in a incident specific role.
+A role needed in incident can be defined before actual person, organization or resource to fulfill the role has been identified.

+Decision making support in incident model relies on prov-o ontology so that quite refined proveneance information can be modelled.
+Prov-o is quite complex ontology so in typical use cases it might be better to select a subset of prov-o properties to clarify processing.

 #References
 [1] COncORDE D3.3 Development of Coordination Mechanisms During Different Kinds of Emergencies